javaBin/ems-ios/README.md

 The one that this currently doesn't work totally with is Crashlytics.

-You will also need to remove the target > Build Phases > Run Script that calls Crashlytics (this uploads dsym information to Crashlytics so that they can re-hydrate the crash log with file, line, method info etc).
+You will need to remove the target > Build Phases > Run Script that calls Crashlytics (this uploads dsym information to Crashlytics so that they can re-hydrate the crash log with file, line, method info etc).

+You may also choose to run the Debug No Analytics target instead of Debug - this sets the EMS_NO_ANALYTICS environment variable so that the shell script doesn't call the crashlytics binary.